BWF World Championships: Winners summary

 As of 2025, only 22 countries have achieved at least a bronze medal in the tournament: 11 from Asia, eight from Europe, two from North America and one from Oceania.
 Africa is the only confederation that has not won a medal.
-Canada is the newest country to won a medal in 2025.
+Canada is the newest country to win a medal in 2025.

 At the age of 18, Ratchanok Inthanon became the youngest winner of a singles title at the Championships.
 Ratchanok was less than 3 months older than Jang Hye-ock was when she won the women's doubles title at the 1995 Championships.

 Most successful players

 Several players have won gold medals in more than one category in a World Championship; this includes: